actualbudget/docs/docs/getting-started/envelope-budgeting.md

 This average provides a realistic estimate of your spending and income patterns, allowing you to set initial budget values that reflect your financial habits.

-> **Tip:** To help you with this task, you can enter previous months' data into Actual Budget.

 For example, if you have € 1 200 to allocate for the month, your budget might look like this: